mborenstein-goodberry-nurse/Dnd-Notes-Template/Omnomicon/Classes/Barbarian/Path of the Beast.md

 You choose the weapon’s form each time you rage:

 **Bite.** Your mouth transforms into a bestial muzzle or great mandibles (your choice).
-It deals 1d8 [[piercing]] damage on a hit.
+It deals 1d8 [[Piercing]] damage on a hit.
 Once on each of your turns when you damage a creature with this bite, you regain a number of hit points equal to your [[proficiency bonus]], provided you have less than half your hit points when you hit.

 **Claws.** Each of your hands transforms into a claw, which you can use as a weapon if it’s empty.
-It deals 1d6 [[slashing]] damage on a hit.
+It deals 1d6 [[Slashing]] damage on a hit.
 Once on each of your turns when you [[attack]] with a claw using the [[Attack]] action, you can make one additional claw attack as part of the same action.

-**Tail.** You grow a lashing, spiny tail, which deals 1d8 [[piercing]] damage on a hit and has the reach property.
+**Tail.** You grow a lashing, spiny tail, which deals 1d8 [[Piercing]] damage on a hit and has the reach property.
 If a creature you can see within 10 feet of you hits you with an attack roll, you can use your [[reaction]] to swipe your tail and roll a d8, applying a bonus to your AC equal to the number rolled, potentially causing the attack to miss you.

 ### Bestial Soul